 What is CBD? | Everything You Need to Know | VIIA

-This is important because CBD interacts with the endocannabinoid system (ECS) in the human body, which is a complex network of receptors and transmitter chemicals that work together to maintain homeostasis (balance) for systems involved in regulating sleep, mood, hunger, pain perception, and the immune system.
+Cannabinoids interact with the endocannabinoid system (ECS) in the human body.
+The ECS is a complex network of receptors and transmitter chemicals that work together to maintain homeostasis (balance) for systems involved in regulating sleep, mood, hunger, pain perception, and the immune system.

 Where Does CBD Come From?